-Budgeted cost: £118,677
+Budgeted cost: £131,159

-Activity Evidence that supports this approach Challenge number(s) addressed Mental Health strategy embedded and delivered effectively. -External support used to supplement the existing school strategy - therapist and Yoga provision.
-1,2,3 and 5. -LM training - Senior Mental Health Lead. -Next phase of the strategy implemented.
-Retention of staff levels- PP used to ensure high pupil:staff ratio remains high. -High staffing levels proves to have a huge impact on standards across the Academy (each class having at least one Teacher and two Teaching Assistants).
-1,2,3,4,5 and 6.
-A new apprentice role to back fill support staff/create opportunities for targeted interventions. -Hiring of an Apprentice to allow for more experienced staff to be released to deliver interventions.
-2 and 6.
+Activity Evidence that supports this approach Challenge number(s) addressed Mental Health strategy embedded and delivered effectively.
+External support used to supplement the existing school strategy.
+Senior Mental Health Lead to implement strategies from training.
+Next phase of the mental health strategy implemented.
+1,2,3 and 5.

+-LM x 5hrs p/w £5,674 - Work in 'The Nest' -Vulnerable Pupil Team meetings - links to attendance of children/groups. -Employee Assistance Helpline - Wellbeing Solutions £710 Retention of staff levels- PP used to ensure high pupil:staff ratio remains high. -High staffing levels proves to have a huge impact on standards across the Academy (each class having at least one Teacher and two Teaching Assistants).
+1 TA per class - Rec to Y6, total for year inc on costs £110,456 1,2,3,4,5 and 6.
+An apprentice to back fill support staff/create opportunities for targeted interventions. -Apprentice to allow for more experienced staff to be released to deliver interventions. £14,319 2 and 6.
 CPD opportunities.
-RD to complete NPQEL, ND to complete accredited Forest school qualification, OM- to complete Senior Mental Health Lead.
+RD to complete NPQEL, RR and AJ to complete NPQH, ND to complete accredited Forest school qualification, OM to complete Senior Mental Health Lead.
 This list is not exhaustive.
+Forest School plus outdoor First aid training.
+Staff also carrying out various other NPQ's.
 1,2,3,4,5 and 6.